JiaqiZhao2004/IlliniSpaces/data/data.md

 - Removed all scripts and code used for web scraping.

 This repository contains only the core application logic and schema design for demonstration purposes.
-To test the application, you may generate your own data based on the schema in `schema.sql`.
+To test the application, you may generate your own data based on the schema in `schema.sql` with examples given in `<Relation>_mock_data.csv` files.

 If you are interested in running the project with real data, please use a permitted data source or contact the original data provider for explicit permission.